 3D printers using PLA media exclusively may be set-up in any workspace having at least 4 air changes per hour.

 The number of PLA printers in one location should be limited by the size of the space.
 One printer per standard office and no more than two printers for a standard classroom or workroom is allowable.
 Requests for the placement of multiple PLA printers in any space must be reviewed by EH&S before proceeding.

 3D printers using ABS media, including printers designed and set-up to use both PLA and ABS may only be used in work areas having a dedicated exhaust system or one pass air and at least six air changes per hour.

-3D printers using other types of media, including but not limited to thermoplastics, photopolymers, nylon, high impact polystyrene, high density polyethylene, powdered metals, biological media or other uncommon medias shall be reviewed by EH&S on a case by case basis with specific precautions required based on the hazards unique to the printing process.
+3D printers using other types of media, including but not limited to thermoplastics, photopolymers, nylon, high impact polystyrene, high density polyethylene, metal filament, biological media or other uncommon medias shall be reviewed by EH&S on a case by case basis with specific precautions required based on the hazards unique to the printing process.

 All printers must be installed according to the manufacturer’s requirements and according to NFPA 72 National Electric Code (current code requirements can be found at http://www.ehs.ufl.edu/programs/buildcode/codes/ .)

 Safety Data Sheets (SDS) must be provided for all print media and for any other chemical product used in the printing process.
 SDS must be readily accessible for review in the event of an emergency.